Anjathe: Plot

-Meanwhile, Sathya identifies Daya from the characteristics, with a background check revealing that Daya was accused of raping his senior's wife in the army.
+Meanwhile, Sathya identifies Daya from the characteristics, with a background check revealing that Daya was accused of raping his senior's daughter in the army.
 Daya, Logu, and their accomplices are again almost caught when the police trace one of the accomplice's families.
 Daya kills his own man during this raid to avoid information being passed, and hatches a plan to escape to Bihar in a poultry van.
 Logu is killed by Daya upon learning that the former had hatched a plan to kill him.
 However, to escape to the city outskirts to rendezvous with the van, they hijack the Inspector-General's car with his two daughters inside.
 Switching soon to a disguised-dog van to get past check-posts with the two girls, Daya, Kripa, and another accomplice arrive at a sugarcane field.
-Sathya recognizes Kripa's voice from the ransom call he makes to the IG, and follows Uthra from the hospital, who has been instructed to bring a bag full of cash from their home (kept there by Daya), to the sugarcane field.
+Sathya recognises Kripa's voice from the ransom call he makes to the IG, and follows Uthra from the hospital, who has been instructed to bring a bag full of cash from their home (kept there by Daya), to the sugarcane field.

 The plot to kidnap the IG's daughters is an elaborate ruse to divert the police force to the south of the city while they escape from the north.
-The special task force, who are in the south of the city, realize the plot and, upon learning that Sathya is alone in the north of the city, head in that direction.
+The special task force, who are in the south of the city, realise the plot and, upon learning that Sathya is alone in the north of the city, head in that direction.
 In the sugarcane fields, Kripa shows compassion towards the two girls, treating them softly.
 Upon hearing some noise in the field, Daya splits the group, doing so to meet up directly with Uthra, who has the money.
 He tries to rape her, but Sathya intervenes.
 A fist fight ensures, but the special task force comes upon them and kills Daya by setting it up as an encounter.

 The two girls split and escape from the third accomplice, only for one of them to be recaptured by him, but is let off being too tiring to carry.
 Kripa and the third accomplice try to run away, with Uthra behind him.
 Just as he leaves her to escape, she reveals that she is in love with Sathya and uses the situation to handcuff herself to Kripa to avoid him from escaping.
 In the end, Sathya shoots Kripa in self-defense and to save one of the IG's daughters from being shot.
 When Kripa lies on Sathya's lap shot, Kripa finds a ring he once gifted to Sathya on his birthday, which Kripa believed was thrown away by Sathya when he was drunk while partying at the bar, which in turn wets Kripa's eye and dies.
 The ending scenes of the film show Sathya and Uthra getting married and having a son, whom they name Kripa.